 The efficiency of the inverter drives the efficiency of a solar panel system because inverters convert Direct Current (DC) (as produced by the solar panels), into Alternating Current (AC) (as used by the electric grid).
 This leads many to wonder what effect over-sizing or under-sizing an inverter will have on overall system efficiency.
-This entry sheds some light on this issue, hopefully helping you to make better decisions with regard to your current or future photovoltaic installation.
+This entry sheds some light on this issue, hopefully helping shoppers to make better decisions with regard to their current or future solar photovoltaic installation.

 Under-sizing your inverter

 Using the graph above as an example, under-sizing your inverter will mean that the maximum power output of your system (in kilowatts – kW) will be dictated by the size of your inverter.
 Regardless of the output of the solar panels, the power output will be cut-off (‘clipped’) by the inverter so that it does not exceed the inverter’s rated capacity (e.g. 3kW, 5kW etc).

 Your installer may suggest an undersized inverter if they determine that the amount of incident solar irradiation (sunlight) on your panels will be lower than expected – because of your location & climate, the orientation of your panels, or other factors.

 Inverter under-sizing – sometimes referred to as ‘overclocking’ – has actually become a common and widely accepted practice in Australia – even endorsed by inverter manufacturer SMA, one of the largest and most respected names in the industry.
 (Read more about overclocking.)

 Although the maximium power output of a solar system will be ‘clipped’ back to the inverter’s output through overclocking, there can also be gains in the overall amount of energy (kilowatt-hours – kWh) generated (see: ‘Power, energy or capacity?‘) – and slightly more energy produced in the early morning and late afternoon.